EntropyString/JavaScript/README.md

   > bl0mvxXAqXuz5R3N

 There are two significant issues with this code. `Math.random` returns a random `float` value.
 At the very best this value has about 53-bits of entropy.
 Let's assume it's 52-bits for argument sake, i.e. `Math.random` generates 52 bits of randomness per call.
-That randomness is in turn used to create an index.
-Since there are 62 **chars**, each represents 5.95 bits of entropy.
-So if we're creating strings with **length=16**, the 16 calls generate a total of 816 bits of randomness which are used to inject a total of 95.2 bits of entropy (5.95/char) into **string**.
+That randomness is in turn used to create an index into the 62 **chars**, each which represents 5.95 bits of entropy.
+So if we're creating strings with **length=16**, the 16 calls generate a total of `16*52 = 816` bits of randomness which are used to inject a total of 95.2 bits of entropy (5.95/char) into **string**.
 That means 720 bits (88% of the total) of the generated randomness is simply wasted.

 Compare that to the `entropy-string` scheme.
 For the example above, slicing off 5 bits at a time requires a total of 80 bits (10 bytes).
 Creating the same strings as above, `entropy-string` uses 80 bits of randomness per string with no wasted bits.
 In general, the `entropy-string` scheme can waste up to 7 bits per string, but that's the worst case scenario and that's *per string*, not *per character*!